MysteryBlokHed/greasetools/README.md

 // @require     https://gitlab.com/MysteryBlokHed/greasetools/-/raw/v0.1.0/greasetools.user.js
 ```

-The UserScript file on tags will be built in production mode, while the file on the main branch will be in development mode.
+The UserScript file on tags will be built in production mode (better performance),
+while the file on the main branch will be in development mode (slower, but better for version control).

 Functions are available on the global `GreaseTools` object: